stommen/tif285/MachineLearning/GP/GaussianProcesses.md

 = \int d\boldsymbol{\alpha} p \left( t^{(N+1)} | \boldsymbol{t}_N, \boldsymbol{\alpha} \right) p(\boldsymbol{\alpha} | \boldsymbol{t}_N)
 $$ (eq:tN1marg)

 The former approach is absolutely dominating the literature on GP regression.
 The covariance function hyperparameters are first optimized and then used for regression.
-The second approach gives a better quantification of the uncertainties, but is much more computationally demanding.
+The second approach gives a better quantification of the uncertainties, but is more computationally demanding.